Skip to main content

 How plugins fit together

 A plugin never touches the gateway's internals.
-It registers handlers for hook events and calls back into the host through three capability namespaces, each gated by a permission it declared in its manifest.
+It registers handlers for hook events and calls back into the host through capability namespaces, each gated by a permission it declared in its manifest.

-The three permissions a plugin can declare:
+The permissions a plugin can declare:

 PermissionGrantsUsed for